tchitchek-lab/SPADEVizR/README.md

 This representation can be displayed using the `biplotViewer()` function which takes a `Results` object as parameter.

 Cells coming from specific clusters or samples can be selected using the `clusters` and `samples` parameters.
-Moreover, samples can be displayed independently (default behaviour) or merged.
+Moreover, samples can be displayed independently (default behavior) or merged.
 In order to seed-up the computations, the number of cells to display can be down-sampled using the `resample.ratio` parameter.

 For instance, such representation can be generated using the following command: